CoreCrafted-Network/server-docs/skyblock/index.rst

 ==========

-**Skyblock** [1]_ server is a special type of survival server which require you to survive and develop on a small floating island which is spawned upon your first join.
+**Skyblock** [1]_ server is a special type of survival server which requires you to survive and develop on a small floating island which is spawned upon your first join.

 This server is an imported server from our partner server